 Something is in the air pushes me to focus on DELIGHT this year.

-As a reminder of what delight can do for us, here’s a bit of inspiration from NPR.
+As a reminder, here’s a bit of inspiration from NPR.

-The raccoon is a bit of “Kawaii,” because, you know, just looking at cute things can help us feel more positive about each other?
+The lambs are a bit of “Kawaii,” because, you know, just looking at cute things can help us feel more positive about each other?

 Here’s a few other things that delighted me this week: